Getting Started¶

 import ee

-ee.Initialize(project='ee-yourprojectname') # replace ee-yourprojectname with your actual GEE project name
+ee.Initialize(project="ee-yourprojectname") # replace with your actual GEE project name

-You will (should) not need to run ee.Authenticate() again as it stores your credentials locally.
+You should not need to run ee.Authenticate() again (credentials are cached locally).

-You will, however, have to run ee.Initialize(project='my_project') each time you use the GEE Python API.
+You will, however, need to run ee.Initialize(project="...") in each fresh Python session.